atharva-diwan/ME781_course_project_grp31/readme.md

 To implement all the functionalities mentioned above including the steps to test on new data points check out the jupyter notebook 'roommate_matchmaking.ipynb' or run it on google colab: https://colab.research.google.com/drive/1QhFFRSAEciu7mRlUn5NxMAEOVVgGCi83?usp=sharing

+To run the code for finding roommate/flatmate without data visualisation run the notebook 'roommate_matchmaking_user_code' or run on google colab: https://colab.research.google.com/drive/1OynEXpjg_iQqpcdx0TBx63MkK54X__jC?usp=sharing